How to Store Nail Polish Properly

 How to store cuticle oil and quick-dry oil

-When it comes to sundays cuticle oils and quick-dry oil, we recommend to again store them in a cool, dry place.
-Also make sure that you replace the dropper with the cap provided when storing, because the dropper allows for air to enter, causing the formula to evaporate.
+When it comes to Sundays cuticle oils and quick-dry oil, we recommend to again store them in a cool, dry place.
+Make sure they are well sealed to prevent air entering the bottles and causing the formula to evaporate.

 You can do this, but we don’t recommend it.
 The fridge temperature can be too cool for the nail polish formula.
 Rather we recommend storing in a cabinet in a cool, dry place.